shahzorHossain/Stacks/readme.md

 # Stacks

 An Instagram clone which lets users post, comment and like each other's photos.
+Made using React, Redux, Express and Webpack.

 ## Running